SITE MENU

 A picturesque coastal village of whitewashed houses where the street names are still in Gaelic.
 It was founded in 1828 by Walter Frederick Campbell who named the village after his mother.

-The new Port Mor Centre includes a cafe, toilets, showers, laundry, Internet access, meeting rooms and a large children's playground.
+The Port Mor Centre includes a cafe, toilets, showers, laundry, Internet access, meeting rooms and a large children's playground.
 There is also a campsite for tents and camper vans.
 Tel: 01496 850441.

 Housed in what used to be the Free Church of Port Charlotte, it contains an extensive library of papers and documents relating to Islay.
 This museum opened in 1977 and has won several awards.
 Displays include an illicit still, a farm's medicine box, photos of farming and fishing in years gone by, a selection of toys and exhibits showing life on a croft in the 19th century with numerous old farming implements, tools and kitchen utensils.